pusher/docs/docs/channels/using_channels/events.md

 ## Message routing

 When you trigger a client event, the event will not be fired in the client which calls `trigger`.
 This is similar to the case described in [Excluding event recipients](/docs/channels/server_api/excluding-event-recipients).

+## Functions

+Through [Pusher CLI](https://pusher.com/docs/channels/pusher_cli/overview/), you can programmatically respond to any realtime event on Pusher Channels using serverless [functions](https://pusher.com/docs/channels/using_channels/functions/).
+Use Pusher functions to modify, filter, change, and re-route live events without the need to build or maintain your own server infrastructure.

 ## Best practice when sending client events